-Once you have moved in, start thinking about your gas and electricity.
-If they are on, and you must use them straight away, take a note of the meter reading.
-As soon as possible go down to the boards (with your meter reading) and sign up for an account (see GETTING THE PLACE TOGETHER).
-If you use gas or electricity without paying for it, you can be done for theft.
-You are also liable to pay rates (to the council) and water rates, but you can safely wait till they ask for them.
+When you move in put curtains up and make the place look generally lived in.
+Move all your furniture in right away, but not valuables until you're sure its safe.
+Get down to the local gas and electricity boards quickly, before the owners do.
+If the services are on, take a note of the meter reading, go down to the boards (with your meter reading) and sign up for an account (see GETTING THE PLACE TOGETHER).
+If you use gas or electric without paying for it, you can be done for theft.
+You are also liable to pay rates (to the council) and water rates, but you can safely wait until they ask for them.